 Over 80 sports competitions take place over the school year, with activities including netball, hockey, rugby, basketball, volleyball and dodgeball.
 Students are also able to earn points for their House via whole school events such as the Fundraiser Walk, and of course by collecting merits, which is an integral part of our rewards system at Ryedale School.

 At Easter time, we award the Halifax Trophy to the House earning the most points from sports competitions over the year.
 At the end of the summer term, the Merit Shield is awarded to the House with the most points from students gaining the highest number of merit certificates (from the Bronze Certificate to the Headteacher’s Award.)
 The awarding of these trophies creates huge excitement for the members of each house and it is very positive to see students applying themselves with commitment to earning house points!

 The form representatives sit on the school council and play a key role in representing the student voice in moving the school forward with an emphasis on learning.
 They then report back to their form on discussions and decisions reached by the school council.

 Each form is led by a member of staff in the role of Form Tutor.
-The Tutor is the person each student has the closest contact with on a day to day basis with the start of each school day consisting of 25 minutes of form time.
+The Tutor is the person each student has the closest contact with each day consisting of 25 minutes of form time.
 The tutor will form a close relationship with each student in the form and deal with any daily issues as they arise.

 Named after Byland Abbey